What is a PPA?: Power Purchase Agreements explained

 Carlton United, one of the country’s largest brewers and an energy-intensive company, also announced that it was going to source all its energy from renewable energy PPAs, thus filling out any deficit in the supply through on-site energy production.

-Universities may also be considered to be large-scale energy consumers and Australian institutions Monash, UNSW, the UTS and Newcastle University have also gone into corporate power purchase agreements to manage consumption and energy spend.
+Universities may also be considered to be large-scale energy consumers and Australian institutions Monash, UNSW, UTS and Newcastle University have also gone into corporate power purchase agreements to manage consumption and energy spending.

 Take action against cost volatility